Carimus/metro-symlinked-deps/README.md

     directly into the `watchFolders` option.
 -   `resolveAdditionalWatchFoldersSymlinks` (`boolean`, defaults to `true`): whether or not to resolve symlinks when processing `additionalWatchFolders`.
+-   `resolveNodeModulesAtRoot` (`boolean`, defaults to `false`): Set this to `true` to set up a Proxy for `resolver.extraNodeModules` in order to ensure that all modules (even the ones required by linked dependencies or any other out-of-root watch folders) will resolve to the project root's `node_modules` directory.
+This is primarily useful if the linked dependencies rely on the presence of peerDependencies installed in the project root.
 -   `silent` (`boolean`, defaults to `false`): Set this to `true` to suppress warning output in the bundler that shows up when linked dependencies are detected.
+-   `debug` (`boolean`, defaults to `false`): Set this to `true` to log out valuable debug information like the final merged metro configuration.

 #### Example